mohanad-14/age-sex-adjusted-prevalence/README.md

 The given example of the function uses the 2021 England Census as a standard population to determine the percentage for each age-sex group by 10-year age group.
 Also, the population size of 10,000 is used in the example.

-(refer to step .
-You can download the census data from the Office for National Statistics’ s website (found at https://www.ons.gov.uk/census).

 # Steps for calculating the age-sex-adjusted rate:
 **Step 1: Break up the population:**